IBM/ibm-cloud-functions-message-hub-trigger/README.md

   --param base64DecodeValue true
 ```

-View the OpenWhisk log to look for the change notification.
+View the log to look for the change notification.
 You should see activation records for the producing action, the rule, the trigger, and the consuming action.

 # 3. Clean up
 ## Remove the rule, trigger, action, and package